Israeli Labor Party: Final years and merger with Meretz (2019–2024)

 On 22 April 2020, it was announced that Labor Party leader Amir Peretz would serve as Israel's Economic Minister as a result of a coalition agreement which was made following the 2020 Israeli legislative election and will coordinate with Blue and White on parliamentary matters and policy issues.
 Despite agreeing to join the new government, Peretz also stated that he and other Labor MKs will still vote against a proposed West Bank annexation plan.
 On 26 April 2020, 64.2% of the Labor Party's 3,840 central committee members approved of Peretz's decision to join the new government.
 During the coalition talks, the party was under negotiations with Blue and White to implement a merger.
 On 17 May 2020, Peretz was officially sworn in at the new Israeli economic minister.
 Labor member Itzik Shmuli also joined the Israeli government after being sworn in as Israel's Minister of Welfare.

 Peretz decided to not run for re-election in the 2021 election and also resigned as leader.
 In the consequent leadership election, Merav Michaeli (who did not join the Netanyahu government) was elected leader.
 Labor, which was struggling to cross the threshold in polls taken before Michaeli became leader, increased their share of seats to 7.
 The party subsequently joined the new government.
 Michaeli was re-elected leader ahead of the 2022 election.
 This was the first time the party re-elected its leader since primaries were held starting in 1992.
-In the 2022 elections the party was reduced to four seats.
+In the 2022 elections the party was reduced to four seats and winning 3.69% of the votes.
+In December 2023, Michaeli announced her intention to step down as Labor leader.
+The following February, a leadership election was called for 28 May, which Yair Golan won on a platform of merging the party with the rival Meretz party.
+On 30 June 2024, an agreement between Labor and Meretz was signed to merge the parties and form The Democrats, which was approved by the newly elected party delegates on 12 July.

-Political principles
+Despite the merger, members of The Democrats are identified in the 25th Knesset as members of the Labor Party, following an unsuccessful attempt to rename the Knesset faction.